WSLegion/WH2-Skaven-Mod/README.md

     * +10 Melee Attack
     * +150% AP-Melee Damage
     * Enable Unbreakable for Clanrats units
-    * Recruitment Duration -1 for Clanrats units
+    * Recruitment Duration -1 for Clanrats units (This one is mainly for Global recruitment, please correct me if it does not apply to global recruitment)
     * Grant "Rat Swarm" Ability to all Clanrats units
     * "Rat Swarm" allow you to summon a unit of Clanrats, has one charge per battle.
 (Vermintide that does not cost WOM, keep in mind summoned units DO NOT benefit from lord skills and traits!)